Syria Post-Bashar al-Assad

 From exploring the narrow alleys of the old city of Damascus and Aleppo to discovering ancient Medieval castles, remote monasteries, and Roman sites, Syria is one of the richest countries in terms of history.

-This means that we will interact and get to know kind-hearted Syrians, while witnessing their struggle and desire to return to normality, making it a unique expedition into Syria.
+This means that we will interact and get to know kind-hearted Syrians, while witnessing their struggle and desire to return to normality.

 BOOK NOW